-In practice, 20 policemen handled security matters.
+A group of 20 policemen handled security matters.

 All Imperial troops withdrawn to fight in New Zealand's Maori Wars for 3 years.

-Scottish volunteer unit raised in SA.
+Scottish volunteer unit raised in South Australia.

-The last of the Imperial troops leave SA.
+The last of the Imperial troops leave.

 Defence becomes a Federal responsibility.
 There is a major reorganisation of forces.

-10 July King George V grants the title of 'Royal Australian Navy' to the Commonwealth Naval forces.
+King George V grants the title of 'Royal Australian Navy' to the Commonwealth Naval forces.

-Compulsory military training for young men is introduced, but they could not be made to serve overseas.
+Compulsory military training for young men is introduced but they could not be made to serve overseas.

 The tradition of part time soldiering continues.

-Compulsory military training is abolished.
+Compulsory military training abolished.

-The 2nd AIF is raised from volunteers.
-The 2nd AIF batallions from SA consisted of 2nd/10th, 2nd/27th, 2nd/43rd and 2nd/48th.
-The definition of 'home defence' changed to mean overseas service.
+The 2nd AIF raised from volunteers.
+(The South Australian 2nd AIF batallions were the 2nd/10th, 2nd/27th, 2nd/43rd and 2nd/48th.)

-Conscription is introduced for Vietnam.
+Conscription is introduced for the Vietnam War.